Koshiro Shimada: 2024–2025 season: Grand Prix medal

 Beginning his season by competing on the 2024–25 Grand Prix series, Shimada finished sixth at 2024 Skate America.
 He would then go on to win his first ISU senior Grand Prix medal, a silver at the 2024 Grand Prix de France.
-Shimada expressed elation at this result, saying, "I still can’t believe that I am here in the medals.
+Shimada expressed elation at this result, saying, "I still can't believe that I am here in the medals.
 I've worked with Stéphane for such a long time, I appreciate his support so much.
 I want to thank him dearly for all of put hard work together.
-Last night he told me “you’re the best”, and put me in a really positive mindset.
+Last night he told me “you're the best”, and put me in a really positive mindset.
 I was really calm ahead of my skate today and in a really positive mindset."

 In December, Shimada placed ninth at the 2024–25 Japan Championships.

 In May, it was announced that Shimada had teamed up with fellow singles skater, Ikura Kushida, with the intention switching to the ice dance discipline.
 It was subsequently announced that the pair would be coached by Cathy Reed at the Kinoshita Academy in Kyoto.

 During the summer, Shimada was cast as Inukai Takeru in the storytelling ice show Hyoen – Mirror-Patterend Demon, starring Daisuke Takahashi and Takahisa Masuda.

-Ice dancing career
+Ice dance with Ikura Kushida

 2025–2026 season: Debut of Kushida/Shimada

-In late October, Kushida/Shimada debuted as a team at the 2025 Western Sectional Championships, a qualifying competition for the Japanese National Championships, where they won the event, almost sixteen points ahead of the second placed team, Sasaki/Ikeda.
+In late October, Kushida/Shimada debuted as a team at the 2025 Western Sectional Championships, the qualifying competition for the Japanese National Championships.
+They won the event, almost sixteen points ahead of the second placed team, Sasaki/Ikeda.

+At the beginning of December they competed at their first international competition, the 2025 CS Golden Spin of Zagreb, where they placed thirteenth, narrowly missing the required technical minimum for the 2026 Winter Olympics and Four Continents Championships by 1.56 points.
+Shimada stated: "We are disappointed that we didn't achieve the minimum score we were aiming for.
+But as our first international competition experience, it was very fulfilling and satisfying."

+A couple weeks later, Kushida/Shimada won the silver medal at the 2025–26 Japan Championships behind Yoshida/Morita.

+2026–2027 season

+Kushida/Shimada began their season by placing 7th at the 2026 Kinoshita Group Cup.